DianaShin/BaseRecord/README.md

 ## API

 SQLObject provides similar core ActiveRecord associations as well as other methods to query the database:
+  * ::columns -> Prints out a list of columns from given table
+  * ::all -> Finds all items
+  * ::where -> Fins all items that meet the query constraint
+  * ::parse_all -> Take in an array and turns all items into table objects
   * has_many
   * belongs_to
   * has_one_through